biiiiiigmonster/laravel-enum/README.md

 php artisan enum:annotate
 ```

-You can annotate a single class by specifying the class name
+Also, you can annotate a single class by specifying the class name

 ```bash
 php artisan enum:annotate "App\Enums\TaskStatus"